Please enable JavaScript to view this site.

 Loading without Prompts

-Use the LOAD command from the R> Prompt or a command file to load data into an existing table from both delimited and fixed field ASCII files.
-Each record in the ASCII file corresponds to one row of data in a table, and each item of data in a record corresponds to one column value in a row.
+Use the LOAD command to load data into an existing table from both delimited and fixed field ASCII files, as well as CSV files.
+Each record in the file corresponds to one row of data in a table, and each item of data in a record corresponds to one column value in a row.
 Therefore, organize data in the file in the same order as the columns in the table to be loaded.

 Data can be loaded in a fixed-field formatted ASCII file with the AS FORMATTED option.
 The column name and the start and end positions within the file must be specified for each value in the row of data that is to be loaded.
 When the start and end positions are specified, the delimiter character does not have any effect because the start and end positions for each column identify the data.